top of page

 Not because you’re overly protective.
 But because so much of your day—the fast-moving calendar, your most important client conversations, personal logins, inbox replies, last-minute travel updates—is hard to hand off if you don’t trust the person on the other side.

 And trust, especially with a virtual team member, doesn’t come from one good onboarding meeting.
-It’s built deliberately over time—through transparency, responsiveness, shared wins, and consistency.
+It’s built deliberately over time—through transparency, responsiveness, shared wins, and consistency, especially when working with a virtual assistant.

 Here’s how to build the kind of VA–exec relationship that lasts.